“The 27-inch 5K iMac might not have Apple Silicon, but it's still the best all-in-one you can buy.”

 The microphones benefit from the T2 as well, though Apple has actually tossed in some new hardware this time around.
 I was skeptical of the “studio quality” three-mic array, especially for anything other than the occasional Zoom call.
 While the system does a decent job of cutting out background noise, you’re still better off popping in AirPods or a headset for the clearest voice quality.

 Apple has ignored many aspects of the iMac over the years, but the peripherals are the most frustrating.
-The Magic Keyboard is great, but it lacks many of the features found in MacBook keyabords, such as the Touch Bar — or even Touch ID.
-As it stands, you’ll have to rely on an old-fashioned password for logins with the iMac, unlike every other Apple product you can buy in 2020.
+The Magic Keyboard is great, but it lacks many of the features found in MacBook keyboards, such as the Touch Bar — or even Touch ID.
+As it stands, you’ll have to rely on an old-fashioned password for logins with the 27-inch iMac, unlike most other Apple products you can buy in 2020.

 The Magic Mouse 2 is the real kicker.
 This is a mouse that should have been replaced years ago.
 It’s uncomfortable, only supports some gestures, and it can’t be used while charging.
 Thanks to the downright hilarious placement of the Lightning port, it’s often pointed to as one of the most poorly-designed products Apple has ever designed.